 This information summarises some of the main points relating to immigration rules.
 For the full and latest official information, please visit the UK Visas and Immigration (UKVI) website.

 European Economic Area citizens

-For an individual in this category, no visa/certificate of sponsorship is needed and the UK immigration points-based system does not apply because there is free movement of labour within the EU.
+For an individual in this category, no visa/certificate of sponsorship is currently required.
+The UK immigration points-based system does not apply because there is currently free movement of labour within the EU.

-The UK remains a member of the EU until March 2019, and the rights of EU citizens to live and work in the UK are currently unaffected until 31 December 2020.
+The UK remains a member of the EU until a date for exiting the EU is agreed, and the rights of EU citizens to live and work in the UK are currently unaffected until 31 December 2020.